ExposuresProvider/open-health-data-at-carolina/README.md

    - Additional notes: original COHD datasets were a total of 5GBs of csv files (uncompressed) and 1.3GB when compressed

    - [COHD CSV output files -> KGX script](https://drive.google.com/drive/folders/1AT_-7OUsovDxwt1O5MepLILfgTXnWu56?usp=drive_link)

+   - KGX file: Two files: concept_pair_counts_2018-2022_randomized_mincount-11_N-2306126_hierarchical_20240826-1228.txt file [282M concept co-occurrences] and concept_pair_counts_yearly_randomized_mincount-11_20240901-055303.txt [30M concept co-occurrences].
+First file is for the total five-year sample; second file is for each year of the five-year sample.
+First file is for KGX file generation.

+     _Notes from Casey:
+   The yearly file gives you the co-occurrence counts on a yearly basis (e.g., in 2018, in 2019, in 2020, etc).
+It is intended more as a data quality check to see if the counts are relatively consistent from year to year (this was created in response to a reviewer for the COHD paper).
+For the most part, you won't need the yearly file, unless you plan to do something interesting about how relationships change over time.
+If you're wondering why there's much fewer concept pairs in this file, it's probably because a lot of the rarer concepts drop down below the mincount threshold when only including 1 year's worth of data._

+- Biolink mappings for KGX file: 26019 OMOP concept ids in the OHD@Carolina dataset that are not included in Casey's omop_id-to-biolink-id mapping file.
+Based on the comments below, there are 13K missing mappings (likely due to highly granular OMOP concepts) and 13K (26K-13K) missing mappings due to institutional differences

+  _Note from Casey:
+   I just checked our database, and we have 74,555 distinct concepts with count data.
+Of those 61,360 have mappings, and 13,195 don't.
+We only created mappings for concepts for which we have data, so your 26k number will include some caused by institutional differences, but there are still a large number of concepts that don't get mapped for us.__

 NC TraCS and CDWH Oversight Committee: